SQL Complete - Alternative to Native Microsoft T-SQL Intellisense

 unique, and foreign keys, object type and an available user description.

-This feature is partially supported in native Microsoft T-SQL Intellisense.
+This feature is partially supported in native Microsoft T-SQL IntelliSense.

 Document Outline window